getdzypher/galilel-bot/README.md

 # Bot Configuration

-The configuration takes place in a single file `/etc/galilel/galilel-bot.conf` Please change the following options to match your requirements:
+The configuration takes place in a single file `/etc/galilel/galilel-bot.conf` You can copy an example configuration from `/etc/galilel/galilel-bot.conf.example`.
+Please change the following options to match your requirements:

 ```